panos1924T/analyst-registry-ssr-application/README.md

 ## Overview

+A REST API for managing analyst profiles, firm associations, and document uploads, built with Java, Spring Boot, and PostgreSQL.

+This project adapts a teacher-registry application developed during Coding Factory classes into an analyst registry.
+It provided practice with REST APIs, persistence, JWT authentication, role/capability-based authorization, and file validation.

 `analyst-registry` is a Java web application built with Spring Boot.
 It manages analysts, firms, users, roles, and capabilities through: